rocky-linux/documentation/docs/books/markchad/editor.md

 #### Dictionary update

-Dictionaries, like all *libraries*, are also updated to reflect changes in the language; updates even if not as frequent insert new words and new rules into the dictionaries.
+Dictionaries, like all *libraries*, are also updated to reflect changes in the language.
+Updates, even if not as frequent, insert new words and new rules into the dictionaries.

-Once the updated dictionary is available first you need to retrieve the new sources by downloading and unpacking them into a new folder which for this example will be `~/nvspell/it_new`, the instructions are the same as for the build procedure.
+Once the updated dictionary is available first you need to retrieve the new sources by downloading and unpacking them into a new folder which for this example will be `~/nvspell/it_new`.
+The instructions are the same as for the build procedure.

-For the dictionary update, the previous `mkspell` command is used, to which the `!` flag should be added to indicate to the command that the file is already present and should be overwritten; consequently, the destination path should be changed to reflect the location of the file, and the source path should also be directed to the new folder containing the new dictionaries.
-The command will be as follows:
+For the dictionary update, use the `mkspell` command again along with `!` flag.
+This indicates to the command that the file is already present and should be overwritten.
+Change the destination path to reflect the location of the file, and the source path to the new folder containing the new dictionaries.
+The command will be:

 ```txt
 :mkspell! ~/.config/nvim/spell/it.utf-8.spl ~/nvspell/it_new/it_IT
 ```

-Once the construction is finished, it will be immediately available in the NvChad buffer.
+Once the construction finishes, it will be immediately available in the NvChad buffer.

 ### Dictionary of exceptions

-There are also two files in the `spell` folder, **exceptions.utf-8.add** and **exceptions.utf-8.add.spl**, the former being the file that acts as the bridge for entering new words into the dictionary.
+Two files in the `spell` folder exist for special purposes, **exceptions.utf-8.add**, which acts as a bridge for entering new words into the dictionary, and **exceptions.utf-8.add.spl**, for exceptions.
-The file **exceptions.utf-8.add** is an arbitrary file that must be created since it is not present, what makes it *special* is the fact that it is defined as a `spellfile` in this way it is communicated to the `spell` command to use it as a bridge for the creation of a dictionary with the same name but suffixed *.spl*.
+The file **exceptions.utf-8.add** does not exist.
+It is an arbitrary file that you must create.
+What makes it *special* is the fact that it is a `spellfile`.
+In this way it communicates to the `spell` command that it as a bridge for the creation of a dictionary with the same name, but suffixed *.spl*.
-The file is shared among all languages set in `spelllang` and is used to eliminate error reports on words that are spelled incorrectly but are correct in the document context such as *Rocky*, *yaml*, or *mkdocs*.
+Shared among all languages set in `spelllang`, its use is to eliminate error reports on words spelled incorrectly, but are correct in the document context such as *Rocky*, *yaml*, or *mkdocs*.

 ![Spell Wrong](./images/spell_wrong.png)